photosynthechris/DnD_Emmerich/Meta/Warpstone's Daddies/Session Notes/Session 2023-05-06 - 18th Session.md

 Tali wants to explore around and find some shit with detect magic she's just cast.

 Essek wants to look for flax, wool, or cloth
+Makes a classic black tophat with purple ribbon and silver broach for fredrick

-Poogey wants to go down to the double doors the guard entered and sit and guard
+Poogey wants to go down to the double doors the guard entered and sit and guard, panthers are guarding